dhammon/AttacksAndCountermeasures/textbook/06-PersistenceAndPrivilegeEscalation.md

 ![[buffer_stack.png|Stack Frame Topology|150]]

-The stack's starting location has an address in memory called the *stack pointer*, at the lowest address space, and is be used to reference the stack for execution.
+The stack's starting location has an address in memory called the *stack pointer*, at the lowest address space, and is used to reference the stack for execution.
 Above the stack pointer is the *buffer* space of the stack frame where variables are store that are used for the function during processing.
 The end of the stack frame is represented as the *base pointer* which is used by the CPU to track the stack frame's ending space.
 Above (higher address space) the base pointer is the *return address* which is used to notify the running program where to go next after the function's execution is complete.
 ### Analysis Tools
 A compiled executable file includes binary data that isn't particularly useful to a human in raw form.
 If you opened such a file into a text editor you would be presented with mostly random characters from all over the Unicode standard.
 Fixed variables are hardcoded values that present themselves in ASCII format.
 These variables can be very useful to a security researcher analyzing the program statically, or without running it.
 Reviewing a binary file's fixed variables statically could reveal sensitive information such as passwords, keys, or IP addresses.